 - The episode of BBC Radio 4’s ‘From Our Own Correspondent’ on 24th July 2010 featured the illegal trade in wildlife and logging of rosewood, and is available here; the item starts just under 18 minutes into the broadcast.
 The ‘Crossing Continents’ edition of 29th July 2010 described how Madagascar is coping with its current economic difficulties, and is available here.

-- My own travel articles about Madagascar: Nosy Be, Diving at Nosy Be, Tsingy of Bemaraha, and Ile Sainte Marie, Antananarivo and south-west Madagascar.
+- My own travel articles about Madagascar: Nosy Be, Diving at Nosy Be, Tsingy of Bemaraha, Ile Sainte Marie, Antananarivo and south-west Madagascar.